 Our highly regarded criminal defense lawyers at the Aron Law Firm are committed to defending individuals who are in some of the most trying times of their lives.
 Led by former California Deputy District Attorney, William M. Aron, the Aron Law Firm misdemeanor defense lawyers may examine your case in great detail to create a strong defense.

-To speak with a knowledgeable criminal defense lawyer about your situation, schedule a free and confidential consultation by completing a contact form or calling (805) 618-1768.
+To speak with a knowledgeable criminal defense lawyer about your situation, schedule a confidential consultation by completing a contact form or calling (805) 618-1768.